-Hockey is a game of goal scoring, quite simply.
+Hockey is a game of goal scoring.
 Remove all the intangibles and intricacies, and at the end of the day, the team that scores the most goals wins the game.
-Obviously, many factors contribute to the fine line between wins and losses, but let’s take a moment and revel in the wonderment that is, the National Hockey League’s 10 most naturally gifted goal scorers.
+Obviously, many factors contribute to the fine line between wins and losses, but let’s take a moment and revel in the wonderment that is the National Hockey League’s ten most naturally gifted goal scorers.

 Jeff Carter 10

 The Los Angeles Kings’ sniper is one of the best shooters in the game.
 Jeff Carter’s big reach and ability to shelter the puck from defenders also adds to his outstanding set of tools he fools goalies with while attacking offensively.

 The former 40 goal scorer burns opponents with regularity.
 Basically, when the Kings need a goal, Carter is likely to be the supplier.

 Jeff Carter is a pure shooter – one of the best in the league.
 He won’t razzle dazzle you like some NHL all-stars, but that’s fine because sometimes too much flair is only good for a few cheers.
 Carter doesn’t need to finesse his opponents, he uses size, strength, speed and power to accumulate goals.

 The following video clearly articulates the raw shooting ability of the 2012 Stanley Cup champion Los Angeles Kings best offensive weapon, Jeff Carter.

 Corey Perry 9

 When you score 50 times in one NHL season your status as a goal scorer elevates to new heights.